No Bake Mango Cheesecake Recipe

 Ingredients needed to make mango cheesecake

-Check the recipe card at the bottom of the page for exact measurements and printable detailed recipe.
+Check the recipe card at the bottom of the page for exact measurements and printable detailed recipes.

-Mango Puree - I use the canned Kesar Mango pulp.
+Mango Puree - I use canned Kesar Mango pulp.
 We could also use fresh mangoes and blend the fruit to make a pulp.

 Cream cheese - Use good quality cream cheese and make sure it is at room temperature.